xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 vdi-pool-migrate uuid=VDI_uuid sr-uuid=destination-sr-uuid
 ```

-Migrate a VDI to a specified SR, while the VDI is attached to a running guest.
+Migrate a VDI to a specified <abbr title="Storage Repository">SR</abbr>, while the VDI is attached to a running guest.
 (Storage live migration)

 ### `vdi-resize`